 Congratulations to the 2020-2021 Gardner Fellows, (from left) Varsha Sarveshwar, Sarah Rigney, and Nicholas Schafer!

-The John Gardner Fellowship selects six Fellows during the spring semester from among the graduating classes at UC Berkeley and Stanford University and provides each a $35,000 stipend to work in the governmental or nonprofit organization that most closely fits their public sector interests.
-Past fellows have been placed at the Department of State, the Council of Economic Advisers, and the Louisiana Capital Assistance Center.
+The John Gardner Public Service Fellowship Program selects three Fellows from the graduating class of UC Berkeley and provides each a $35,000 stipend to work in the governmental or nonprofit organization that most closely fits their public sector interests.
 Fellows are matched with a senior-level mentor during their 10-month fellowship.
 Past fellows have been placed at the Department of Justice, UN Global Pulse, and California Governor Newsom's office.
-The goal of the John Gardner Fellowship is to provide meaningful postgraduate leadership opportunities for UC Berkeley’s and Stanford’s best students to pursue a career in public service.
+The goal of the John Gardner Fellowship is to provide meaningful postgraduate leadership opportunities for UC Berkeley’s best students.
+Applications can be found here and the deadline is Friday, January 29, 2021.